 President Obama in his first visit to the Arctic in 2015 recognized the need for the Coast Guard to increase its presence and proposed that DHS accelerate the Polar Breaker Program by two years from 2022 to 2020.
 This action could potentially accelerate the need to execute a program sooner than previously planned.
 Constructing a Polar Class vessel in the US will be a first for any type of Coast Guard Icebreaker since 1995 when the medium capacity HEALY was built.
 Furthermore, not since 1970 has the Coast Guard undertaken the acquisition of a heavy PC 1 Icebreaker.

-We are enthusiastic to announce a unique new event for ASNE.
-One of the most dynamic environments around the globe requiring the non-traditional naval engineering, The Arctic.
-This are requires the most unique engineers to design, build and test ships that operate in regions of great climatic change and harsh environments surrounded by ice.
-ASNE is proud to announce Arctic Day: a day to discuss naval engineering challenges, operating challenges, and advancements in technology and innovation allowing mighty ships to traverse the world.
+One of the most dynamic environments around the globe requiring non-traditional naval engineering is the Arctic.
+This area requires the most unique engineers to design, build and test ships that operate in regions of great climatic change and harsh environments surrounded by ice.
+Arctic Day 2016 sold out.
+ASNE is thus thrilled to announce the 2nd Arctic Day: a day to discuss naval engineering challenges, operating challenges, and advancements in technology and innovation allowing mighty ships to traverse the world.

 Please contact ASNE at email@example.com or (703) 836-6727.